SmnTin/math-logic-hw2/README.md

 1 8
 ```

-If it is impossible to place the queens, you an empty output will be printed:
+If it is impossible to place the queens, an empty output will be printed:
 ```console
 $ stack run queens 2
 $